pendulum-labs/reserve-onomy/readme.md

 ## Reserve Parameters

-`vault ratio` is the collateralization ratio that of a vault at a given moment `minting ratio` is the minimum vault ratio at which a specific denom may be minted `liquidation ratio` is the vault ratio at which the vault for a specific denom may be liquidated by a liquidator `burn ratio` is parameter that defines the ratio of burned vs stored NOM at liquidation of a vault `liquidity deposit` is the minimum amount of liquidity for a specific collateral that must be provided to create a denom
+`vault ratio` is the collateralization ratio that of a vault at a given moment `minting ratio` is the minimum vault ratio at which a specific denom may be minted.
+Collateralization ratio must be greater than minting ratio to withdraw collateral.
+Collateral is locked in vault if collateralization ratio of the vault goes below the minting ratio.
+`liquidation ratio` is the vault ratio at which the vault for a specific denom may be liquidated by a liquidator `burn ratio` is parameter that defines the ratio of burned vs stored NOM at liquidation of a vault `liquidity deposit` is the minimum amount of liquidity for a specific collateral that must be provided to create a denom